kiwi0fruit/pyappshare/template_app/setup/README.md

   [Microsoft Visual C++ Build Tools 2015](https://go.microsoft.com/fwlink/?LinkId=691126).

 2. Create conda environment with the app:
     * on Windows: run `install_win.bat` in this folder.
-      I assume that you didn't change default Miniconda3 install dir (`%UserProfile%\Miniconda3`).
-      Otherwise edit `install_win.bat` script accordingly
-      and run it.
+To debug press `start`, type `cmd`, press enter - you will launch a command prompt.
+Then drag'n'drop `install_win.bat` into the cmd window, press enter.

-    * on Linux/macOS: open this folder in terminal, run `. ./install_unix` (CWD should be this folder).
+    * on Linux/macOS: open this folder in terminal, run `. ./install_unix` (current working dir should be this folder).

-      I assume that you didn't change default Miniconda3 install dir (`~/miniconda3`).
-Otherwise edit
-      `install_unix` script accordingly and run it
+    * I assume that you didn't change default Miniconda3 install dir (`%UserProfile%\Miniconda3` or `~/miniconda3`).
+Otherwise edit `install_win.bat` or `install_unix` script accordingly and run it
-      (you can drag'n'drop Miniconda folder to the terminal then copy it's path from terminal to the text editor).
+      (on Linux you can drag'n'drop Miniconda folder to the terminal then copy it's path from terminal to the text editor).